ArianAttaie/Sorting-System/README.md

-A simple app made mainly organize your Dounloads folder
+A simple app made mainly to organize your Dounloads folder